rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 Jenkins is a powerful continuous integration server that allows us to do several important things:

 * Poll our Github repository for changes so Spinnaker knows when to run a pipeline.
-* Compile and build our example application into .deb package so Spinnaker can bake it on an image.
+* Compile and build our example application into a .deb package so Spinnaker can bake it on an image.
 Spinnaker expects all applications to be deployed as deb packages.

 ###Installing Jenkins

 If you already have a Jenkins server, you can skip this step.
-However be sure that port 9999 on the server is open to the internet, and that your Jenkins port is accessible by your Spinnaker instance.
+However be sure that port 9999 on the server is open to the internet if you plan to host your deb repository there.
+Also be sure that your Jenkins port is accessible by your Spinnaker instance.

-Begin by launching a new Ubuntu Trusty image on your cloud, as mentioned above be sure that port 9999 is open and Jenkins port 8080 is accessible to you and your Spinnaker ip.

 SSH into your instance and run the following:

 ```
-# apt-get update
+$ sudo apt-get update
-# apt-get upgrade
+$ sudo apt-get upgrade
-# apt-get install openjdk-7-jdk
+$ sudo apt-get install openjdk-7-jdk
-# wget -q -O - https://jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -
+$ wget -q -O - https://jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -
-# sh -c 'echo deb http://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list'
+$ sudo sh -c 'echo deb http://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list'
-# apt-get update
+$ sudo apt-get update
-# apt-get install jenkins
+$ sudo apt-get install jenkins
-# service jenkins start
+$ sudo service jenkins start
 ```

 Visit port :8080 on your instance and you should see Jenkins startup and present the dashboard.

 ###Enable Jenkins API

-Spinnaker communicates with Jenkins by using it's REST API.
+Spinnaker communicates with Jenkins by using its REST API.
 However the API is not enabled by default.
 To enable it we first must enable global security (which is a good idea anyway).
 Click "Manage Jenkins" then "Configure Global Security".
 Under Access Control check "Jenkins own database" and "allow users to sign up".
 Under authorization check "Logged-in users can do anything" and save.

 ![jenkins1](jenkins1.png)